 Yes, there was more stress than you could handle.
 Yes, you resisted for days, minutes, seconds, whatever.
 Sure, if you want credit for that, I guess you get it, but no, what you did after that was not OK.
 In the instant that’s so small, it’s between instants, you made that left turn.
 Yes, I know you couldn’t find anywhere to turn right, and the brakes were out.
 You still made the left.

 So at some point this year or last, after losing it after X number of frustrating things I couldn’t handle piled on top of each other in too short a time period, I decided next time, at that instant, I’d just walk out.
-That would be the plan I could reach for at that instant.
+That would be the plan I could remember and reach for at that instant.
 It would feel bad to me — partly because it’s blatantly disrespectful to whoever I’m walking out on, and partly because it feels like losing when all my hormones are boiling up for the very purpose of NOT LOSING — but it couldn’t possibly feel as bad as two minutes after exploding at my children.

 So… I did.
 The instant between instants came, and I knew that if I moved even a single muscle, or said a single word, a whole giant dam of lava would burst out.